Home > redbud leaves turning yellow

 Environmental Adjustments

-Check the pH of the soil.
-Make sure it is within the appropriate range for redbud trees.
+Make sure the soil pH is within the appropriate range for redbud trees.
 Ensure your tree receives adequate water, especially during periods of drought.
 Avoid over-fertilizing.
 This can cause nutrient imbalances and lead to redbud tree leaves turning yellow.

 Mulch around the base of the tree.
 This retains moisture and protects the roots from extreme temperatures.
 Consider providing some shade for your redbud tree.
-Especially if it is planted in an area with intense sunlight.
+Especially if you plant it in an area with intense sunlight.
 Avoid any major pruning during the summer months.
 Because this can also cause stress on the tree.

 Pest and Disease Control